Jung Gun-joo

 Jung Gun-joo (Korean: 정건주; born May 26, 1995) is a South Korean actor.
 He has starred in several web dramas before venturing into TV broadcasts.

 Career

 In 2017, Jung Gun-joo signed an exclusive contract with JYP Entertainment and made an appearance in DAY6's music video "I Like You".
 He starred in a web-drama by Naver "Flower Ever After".

 In 2019, Jung joined Blossom Entertainment and acted as one of the main cast of Extraordinary You.

 Personal life

 Jung served in the mandatory military service at the age of 21 during his university days.
 And he has a barista license based on his experience working part-time at a coffee shop.
+Before becoming an actor, Jung studied mechanical engineering and modeled to earn pocket money.